floroz/go-social/memory-bank/progress.md

 - **User Profile Update (Backend):** `PUT /v1/users` endpoint expects and handles wrapped `{"data": ...}` request payloads.
 Functional tests updated and passing.
 - **Post Endpoints (Backend):** `POST /v1/posts` and `PUT /v1/posts/{id}` endpoints expect and handle wrapped `{"data": ...}` request payloads.
 Functional tests updated and passing.
 - **Comment Endpoints (Backend):** `POST /v1/posts/{postId}/comments` and `PUT /v1/posts/{postId}/comments/{id}` endpoints expect and handle wrapped `{"data": ...}` request payloads.
 Functional tests updated and passing.
+- **User Profile Update (Frontend - `PUT /v1/users`):** Investigation revealed this feature is not yet implemented in the frontend.
+No code changes for payload wrapping were required for this endpoint.
+- **Post Creation/Update (Frontend - `POST /v1/posts`, `PUT /v1/posts/{id}`):** Investigation revealed these features are not yet implemented in the frontend.
+No code changes for payload wrapping were required for these endpoints.
+- **Comment Creation/Update (Frontend - `POST /v1/posts/{postId}/comments`, `PUT /v1/posts/{postId}/comments/{id}`):** Investigation revealed these features are not yet implemented in the frontend.
+No code changes for payload wrapping were required for these endpoints.

 ## What's Left to Build (High-Level)